Best Vitamins for Teens: Do Teens Need Supplements?

 Vitamin D3

-Vitamin D3 is the better-absorbed type of vitamin D, and this can be a useful vitamin for teens to supplement with if they avoid the sun, or if they live at a high latitude.
+Vitamin D3 is the better-absorbed form of vitamin D, and this can be a useful vitamin for teens to supplement with if they avoid the sun, or if they live at a high latitude.

 Vitamin D is produced by the body in response to sun exposure and is an incredibly important vitamin.
 It’s required for hundreds of biochemical responses and also for proper hormone function according to medical research.

-Teens may not get enough sunlight to optimize vitamin D levels, especially during the winter, and those living at northern latitudes can’t generate vitamin D for much of the year even with adequate sun exposure.
+Teens may not get enough sunlight to optimize vitamin D levels, especially during the winter, and those living at northern latitudes can’t naturally generate vitamin D for much of the year even with adequate sun exposure.

-Because vitamin D is a fat-soluble vitamin, it can bioaccumulate and is unsafe in very high doses.
-For this reason, it’s always recommended to get a vitamin D test at a doctor’s office and work with the doctor to determine what daily supplement dose makes sense based on blood levels.
-The risk of vitamin D toxicity is low, but it's still good to determine blood levels before supplementing just to be safe.
+For this reason, it’s always recommended to get regular vitamin D tests at a doctor’s office and work with the doctor to determine what supplement dose makes sense based on blood levels.
+The risk of vitamin D toxicity is low, but it's still good to be cautious.

 Vitamin C

-Vitamin C is another vitamin that teens may benefit from supplementing.
-It’s necessary for proper immune system development and functioning, and because it's predominantly found in fruits and vegetables, it can be lacking in an unhealthy diet.
+This vitamin is necessary for proper immune system development and function, and because it's predominantly found in fruits and vegetables, it can be lacking in a teen's diet.

-Most processed foods contain little or no vitamin C, so teens whose diet includes a high percentage of fast foods like pizza or burgers may want to consider supplementing with vitamin C. Of course the better option would be to simply eat a healthier diet, but if that’s not an option then supplementation may be a good idea.
+Most processed foods contain little or no vitamin C, so teens whose diet includes a high percentage of fast foods like pizza or burgers may want to consider supplementing with vitamin C.

 It's also beneficial to keep some vitamin C around incase you get sick.
 As we documented in our review of Emergen-C, vitamin C supplementation is proven in medical research to reduce the duration of colds, and the effect is even greater in children than adults (18% reduction in duration for children versus 8% in adults).